 For partners subscribed to Enterprise plans.

 This article explains how to configure the SAML SSO integration of the new Azure AD portal and IT Glue.
 These instructions apply to the newer Azure portal interface.
-Learn how to configure SAML SSO for the Azure classic portal in this article.

 - Microsoft Azure account with Azure AD Premium activated.

 - Administrator level access to IT Glue and a Global Admin or Co-admin account in Azure.